-Combined-cycle power-generating units - Refers to units within a power plant which combined generate electricity through a two-stage process involving combustion and steam.
-Hot exhaust gas from combustion turbines is passed through a heat recovery steam generator to produce steam for a steam turbine.
+Combined-cycle power-generating units - Refers to several units within a power plant which combined generate electricity through a two-stage process involving combustion and steam.
+Hot exhaust gas from one or two combustion turbines is passed through a heat recovery steam generator to produce steam for a steam turbine.
 The turbine exhaust steam is condensed in the cooling system and may or may not be returned to the power cycle.
+Combined cycle power-generating
-Combined cycle power-generating units are generally more fuel-efficient and use less cooling water than steam boiler units with the same generating capacity.

-- Critical system maintenance are activities that are critical for maintenance of a plant's physical machinery and absolutely cannot be postponed until the unit is operating to generate electricity. - Existing power plant(s) Refers to any power plant that is not a new power plant. - Habitat production foregone Refers to the product of the average annual proportional mortality and the estimated area of the water body that is habitat for the species' source population.
-Habitat production foregone is an estimate of habitat area production that is lost to all entrained species on an annual basis. - Ichthyoplankton Refers to the planktonic early life stages of fish (i.e., the pelagic eggs and larval forms of fishes). - Intake flow rate Refers to the instantaneous rate at which water is withdrawn through the intake structure, expressed as gallons per minute. - Meroplankton For purposes of this Policy, refers to that component of the zooplankton community composed of squid paralarvae and the pelagic larvae of benthic invertebrates. - Mitigation project Projects to restore marine life lost through impingement mortality and entrainment.
-Restoration of marine life may include projects to restore and/or enhance coastal marine or estuarine habitat, and may also include protection of marine life in existing marine habitat, for example through the funding of implementation and/or management of Marine Protected Areas. - New power plant Refers to any plant that is a "new facility", as defined in 40 C.F.R. § 125.83 (revised as of July 1, 2007), and that is subject to Subpart I, Part 125 of the Code of Federal Regulations (revised as of July 1, 2007) (referred to as "Phase I regulations"). - Nuclear-fueled power plant(s) Refers to Diablo Canyon Power Plant and/or San Onofre Nuclear Generating Station. - Offshore intake -refers to any submerged intake structure that is not located at the shoreline, and includes such intakes that are located in ocean, bay and estuary environments. - Power-generating activities Refers to activities directly related the generation of electrical power, including start-up and shut-down procedures, contractual obligations (hot stand-by), hot bypasses, and critical system maintenance regulated by the Nuclear Regulatory Commission.
+- units are generally more fuel-efficient and use less cooling water than steam boiler units with the same generating capacity. - Critical system maintenance are activities that are critical for maintenance of a plant's physical machinery and absolutely cannot be postponed until the unit is operating to generate electricity. - Existing power plant(s) Refers to any power plant that is not a new power plant.\. - Habitat Production Foregone production foregone Refers to the product of the average annual proportional mortality\ and the estimated area of the water body that is habitat for the species' source population.
+Habitat production foregone\ is an estimate of habitat area production that is lost to all entrained species on an annual basis.
+For example, if the average proportional mortality\ of estuarine species is 17 percent and the area of the source water estuary is 2000 acres, then the habitat production foregone\ is equal to 17 percent of 2000 acres, which is 340 acres. - Ichthyoplankton Refers to the planktonic early life stages of fish (i.e., the pelagic eggs and larval forms of fishes). - Intake Flow Rateflow rate Refers to the instantaneous rate at which water is withdrawn through the intake structure, expressed as gallons per minute. - Meroplankton Refers For purposes of this Policy, refers to that component of the zooplankton\ community composed of squid paralarvae and the pelagic larvae of benthic invertebrates. - Mitigation project Projects to restore marine life lost through impingement mortality and entrainment.
+Restoration of marine life may include projects to restore and/or enhance coastal marine or estuarine habitat, and may also include protection of marine life in existing marine habitat, for example through the funding of implementation and/or management of Marine Protected Areas. - New power plant Refers to any plant that is a "new facility", as defined in 40 C.F.R. § 125.83 (revised as of July 1, 2007), and that is subject to Subpart I, Part 125 of the Code of Federal Regulations (revised as of July 1, 2007) (referred to as "Phase I regulations"). - Not Feasible Cannot be accomplished because of space constraints or the inability to obtain necessary permits due to public safety considerations, unacceptable environmental impacts, local ordinances, regulations, etc. Cost is not a factor to be considered when determining feasibility under Track 1. - Nuclear-Fueled Power Plant fueled power plant (s) Refers to Diablo Canyon Power Plant and/or San Onofre Nuclear Generating Station.

+Offshore intake -refers to any submerged intake structure that is not located at the shoreline, and includes such intakes that are located in ocean, bay and estuary environments.

+Power-generating Activities activities - Refers to activities directly related the generation of electrical power, including start-up and shut-down procedures, contractual obligations (hot stand-by), hot bypasses, and critical system maintenance activities\ regulated by the Nuclear Regulatory Commission.
 Activities that are not considered directly related to the generation of electricity include (but are not limited to) dilution for in-plant wastes, maintenance of source-and receiving water quality strictly for monitoring purposes, and running pumps strictly to prevent fouling of condensers and other power plant equipment.